confluentinc/examples/cloud-etl/docs/index.rst

       ccloud login --url https://confluent.cloud

 #.
 Run the demo.
-This will take several minutes to complete as it creates new resources in |ccloud|.
+This will take several minutes to complete as it creates new resources in |ccloud| and services in other cloud providers.

    .. code:: bash

       ./start.sh

 #.
-For more advanced usage, you may explicitly set the cloud provider and region.
-This may be required if you need to set the |ccloud| resources to a specific cloud provider that matches the cloud storage provider.
+For more advanced usage, you may explicitly set the cloud provider and region when you start the demo.
+This may be required if you need to set the |ccloud| cluster to a specific cloud provider and region that match the cloud storage provider.

    .. code:: bash